Shara1p/BuildMaterials/README.md

 # BuildMaterials
-Work for my database class in uni use "windows-1251" for this
+Work for my database class in uni \n use "windows-1251" for this